How Often Should You Get a Dental Cleaning?

 Related Posts

 Many people assume that if their teeth do not hurt, they do not have a cavity.
-Unfortunately, that assumption is often wrong.
-Cavities can develop and progress significantly before causing any discomfort at all.
-Understanding the subtler signs of tooth decay can help patients seek treatment earlier, before a small cavity becomes a larger and…
+Unfortunately, cavities can develop and grow before causing any discomfort at all.
+Knowing the subtle signs of tooth decay can help you get treatment earlier, before a small cavity becomes a larger problem.At Bailey Family Dental in Whittier, a…